-The PastMap and Historic Environment Scotland (HES) online mapping tools records nine designated sites within 300m of the scheme extents, consisting of three scheduled monuments and six listed buildings, none of which have connectivity to the scheme (i.e., lie > 15m from the scheme).
-The closest designated site lies approx. 63m south of the scheme.
+The PastMap and Historic Environment Scotland (HES) online mapping tools record that two listed buildings lie within 300m of the scheme.
+There is no connectivity between the scheme and the listed buildings (e.g., the nearest lies 200m east of the scheme).

-Of lesser cultural heritage value, nine undesignated cultural heritage assets (UCHAs) lie within 300m of the scheme extents, three of which have connectivity to the scheme:
+Of lesser cultural heritage value, approx. 12 undesignated cultural heritage assets (UCHAs) lie within 300m of the scheme.
+Two UCHAs lie within the trunk road scheme extents and pertain to: